 There is a risk that your kidneys may stop working properly after the operation.
 They usually recover over time but you might need dialysis for several weeks afterwards.

-There is a risk of bile leaking from the ducts or a narrowing of the bile ducts after surgery.
+There is a risk of bile leaking from the join between the bile ducts.
 You may have an ERCP to help your doctor diagnose and fix the problem, or in some cases you may need surgery.

 Blockage of blood supply to new liver

-There is a small risk that a blood clot may block part of the blood supply to the new liver and stop it from working properly.
-In some cases you might need another transplant.
+There's a small risk that a blood clot may block part of the blood supply to the new liver and stop it from working properly.
+If this happens you might need more surgery or drugs to thin the blood.
+And if there has been damage to the new liver you might need another transplant.

 Rejection of the new liver